hashicorp/terraform-provider-google/website/docs/r/privateca_certificate_authority.html.markdown

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.

+* `deletion_protection` - (Optional) Whether or not to allow Terraform to destroy the CertificateAuthority.
+Unless this field is set to false in Terraform state, a `terraform destroy` or `terraform apply` that would delete the instance will fail.

 ## Attributes Reference